intel/appframework/plugins/README.md

 # jq.template

 The template parsing library is John Resig's micro templating, with some fixes and enhancements.  http://ejohn.org/blog/javascript-micro-templating/

 To use jq.template you must do the following

 1. Create your template.
-The easiest way is to create &lt;script> tags with the content type of "text/html" and set an id
+The easiest way is to create <script> tags with the content type of "text/html" and set an id

 ``` html
 <script type='text/html' id='user_info'>